Provemj/RealDepthDataset/README.md

 # RealDepthDataset

-It basically contains a RGB-D dataset of challenging scenes collected from the real world.
+It basically contains an RGB-D dataset of challenging scenes collected from the real world.

-It is now still under construction.
+We uploaded the raw data and aligned data for this test set.

-Welcome to pay a visit afterwards.
+Hope it could help with your models' inference.